Students are required to earn 88 credits to graduate with the J.D. These include:

 Students in Entering Classes BEFORE 2015-2016 are required to complete 1 Skills Requirement (minimum of 2 credits).
 Please consult the course description booklet for the most up to date information on courses designated as skills courses.

-Skills Requirement for Students IN Entering Class 2015-2016 and THEREAFTER
+See Skills Requirement for Students in Entering Class IN 2015-2016 and THEREAFTER

 3. At least two substantial writing courses.

-Substantial writing courses are courses that provide a rigorous writing experience in a legal context in conformity with ABA Standard 302.
-“Factors to be considered in evaluating the rigor of writing instruction include: the number and nature of writing projects assigned to students; the opportunities a student has to meet with a writing instructor for purposes of individualized assessment of the student’s written products; the number of drafts that a student must produce of any writing project; and the form of assessment used by the writing instructor.”
-(ABA Interpretation 302-1).
+Substantial writing courses are courses that provide a rigorous writing experience in a legal context in conformity with ABA Standard 303.
+“Factors to be considered in evaluating the rigor of a writing experience include the number and nature of writing projects assigned to students, the form and extent of individualized assessment of a student’s written products, and the number of drafts that a student must produce for any writing experience.”
+(ABA Interpretation 303-2).